satamaka/LLSN-Project/README.md

 LLSN-Project
 ============
-A mysterious little endeavor for blowing off steam.

 I’m just reinventing the wheel to stay sane.
 My productivity is... let’s say, unpredictable.
 One week I might drop dozens of commits in a sudden burst of inspiration, and the next, I might do absolutely nothing.
 It’s a hobby, not a job.